Home » Migration » Master Office 365 Staged Migration: A Comprehensive PowerShell Tutorial!

 How Does Office 365 Staged Migration Affect Users?

-• Administrators Can Gain Access On Email: Users will get access to the mailboxes of the source email system in order to perform the migration.
+• Administrators Can Gain Access to Email: Users will get access to the mailboxes of the source email system to perform the migration.

-• Creation of New Microsoft Outlook Profile: After Office 365 staged migration, all the mailboxes are moved and on-premises accounts are then converted to mail-enabled accounts.
-In MS Outlook, users should create a new Office 365 profile in order to connect Outlook & Office 365 accounts.
+• Creation of New Microsoft Outlook Profile: After this migration, all the mailboxes are moved and on-premises accounts are then converted to mail-enabled accounts.
+In MS Outlook, users should create a new Office 365 profile to connect Outlook & Office 365 accounts.

-Before starting the migration of mailboxes, users first need to have a few changes to the Exchange environment.
+Before starting the migration of mailboxes, users first need to make a few changes to the Exchange environment.

 The migration service utilizes Outlook anywhere for connection with on-premises Exchange Server, which is also known as RPC over HTTP.